Certikin International Limited

 Company: Certikin International Limited registered in England and Wales with company number 03047290.

-Company’s Premises: Witan Park, Avenue Two Station Lane Industrial Estate, Witney, Oxon, OX28 4FJ or Premier Park Castle Gate, Oulton, Leeds, West Yorks LS26 8ZA.
+Company’s Premises: Unit 4, Tungsten Park, Colletts Way, Witney, OX29 0AX or Premier Park Castle Gate, Oulton, Leeds, West Yorks LS26 8ZA.

 Conditions: these terms and conditions as amended from time to time in accordance with clause 20.7.